tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ## Insallation

+If you have an old version installed in your system, remove it first.
+You can use [a standard Windows procedure](https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98) to remove QSB Linear Encoder Reader application.
+The quickest way is to find `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu, right click it and select "Uninstall".

-Go to the [Releases](https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader/releases) page and download the zip file of the latest version.
+After your confirm that your system does not have an old version, go to our [Releases](https://github.com/tmtsoftware/m1cs-qsb-linear-encoder-reader/releases) page and download the zip file of the latest version.

 <img src="images/download_the_latest_version.png" width="342" height="211">

-Extract the zip file, run `setup.exe` in it and follow the instructions to complete the installation.
+Then, extract the zip file, run `setup.exe` in it and follow the instructions to complete the installation.
-You may be asked about the security, but you should ignore them.
+You may be asked about the security a couple of times, but please ignore them and proceed.

-When the installation process is complete, the application automatically is launched.
+When the installation process is complete, the application automatically launches.
-If you want to launch it again, select `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu.
+If not, or if you want to launch it again, select `TMT International Observatory` - `QSB Linear Encoder Reader` in the Windows menu.

 <img src="images/windows_menu.png" width="158" height="308">